Search The Historical Archive:

 This collection of newsreel clips helps to give a real good feel fow what was happening around the world during 1956.
 The highlight of this film for bowlers is the introduction of the first automatic bowling pin setter by Brunswick. *Yep, you get to see where it all began.*

-Additional clips include Arab/Israelis mobilizing for war, a Cutlass Jet firing a Sparrow missile, Grace Kelly on the USS Constitution passenger liner, a women bullfighter in Comumbia who loses and gets gored by the bull and many other interesting clips of the day.
+Additional clips include Arab/Israelis mobilizing for war, a Cutlass Jet firing a Sparrow missile, Grace Kelly on the USS Constitution passenger liner, a women bullfighter in Columbia who loses and gets gored by the bull and many other interesting clips of the day.

 Production Company: Universal Studios